 Crafts, science fun, and class rewards with a St. Patrick’s Day theme are a great way to work the holiday into your lesson plans.
 The seven ideas below are fun and inexpensive, but will keep your students entertained and on-task.
-Whether you have an hour to celebrate or only 15-minutes, there is something for everyone.
+Whether you have an hour to celebrate or only 15-minutes, there is something for everyone to enjoy.

 What are some of your favorite St. Patrick’s Day activities for the classroom?
 Share with us below or on the Really Good Teachers Forum!